Salt Monitoring Initiatives

 To help reduce the amount of salt entering Sligo Creek, we’re continuing the FOSC reporting program for excessive road or sidewalk salt “piles” (such as the piles shown in the photos at the bottom of the page) in the Sligo watershed.

-If you see an excessive amount of salt on a roadway, parking lot, or sidewalk, please email [email protected] with a photo and the day, time, and location of the salt pile.
-We will try to get the County, State or responsible party to remove excessive salt piles before they go into Sligo Creek.
-View the watershed map on the Maps of Sligo Creek page.
+We will follow up to ensure that the County, State or responsible party to remove excessive salt piles before they go into Sligo Creek.
+View examples of excessive salt use further down this page.
+The watershed map may be viewed on the Maps of Sligo Creek page.

 III.
 Data Reporting for salt testing results